BioKIC/symbiota-docs/content/editor/edit/fields/_index.en.md

 {{< dwc-term id="verbatimDepth" verbatim="Verbatim Depth" descr="The original verbatim description of the depth below the local surface at which the specimen was collected." ex="100ft, 100 feet, ca 100', ca 30m, 100' +-10'" dwc="verbatimDepth" >}}

 {{< dwc-term id="georeferencedBy" verbatim="Georeferenced By" descr="The name of the person who georeferenced the specimen record.
-This field autofills when using GeoLocate for georeferencing." ex="emakings, acbarber" dwc="georeferencedBy" >}}
+This field autofills when using GeoLocate for georeferencing." ex="A. Gonzales, emakings, acbarber" dwc="georeferencedBy" >}}

-{{< dwc-term id="georeferenceProtocol" verbatim="Georeference Protocol" descr="The source of the standards used to georeference." ex="Guide to Best Practices for Georeferencing.
-Chapman &amp; Wieczorek, 2006." dwc="georeferenceProtocol" >}}
+{{< dwc-term id="georeferenceProtocol" verbatim="Georeference Protocol" descr="The source of the standards used to georeference." ex="Georeferencing Quick Guide.
+Zermoglio et al. 2020" dwc="georeferenceProtocol" >}}

 {{< dwc-term id="georeferenceSources" verbatim="Georeference Sources" descr="The tool or tools used to georeference." ex="GeoLocate, Google Earth, USGS map" dwc="georeferenceSources" >}}